paircolumbus/paircolumbus.github.io/pages/schedule.md

 permalink: /schedule/
 ---

-## 2015
+## 2016

-Here's our schedule for the rest of 2015.
+Here's our schedule for the rest of 2016.
 You can [register to attend the workshop](https://www.eventbrite.com/e/pair-programming-mentoring-covermymeds-tickets-15224426670).

 ### Meetup Times
 For updates and other information, sign up for [our email list](https://docs.google.com/a/goodproduce.net/forms/d/11WzmAGErqLTQ6NAwtBOTVl_BOlkXdj3L-8tbzBNGb9s/viewform).

-__Note:__ * = These sessions include a beginner's install & tooling workshop.
-Bring your laptop and lots of questions.
-Our mentors will aid with setting up your local development environment.

-- June 6th*
-- July 11
-- August 8
-- September 12
-- October 10
-- November 14
-- December 12
 - January 9
+- February 13
+- March 12
+- April 9
+- May 14
+- June 11
+- July 9
+- August 13
+- September 10
+- October 8
+- November 12
+- December 10